A Letter To My Levi – Remembering Our Dogs

 A few years go by, I was scared of how you’d take on our new chapter, I didn’t know much about your early years & having a large dog with babies is always risky.
 I made sure to give you time to adjust, but Little did I know how naturally you’d take to it all.
 The minute I set up the Moses basket in the living room, you placed yourself under it.
 It’s as if you knew what your new role was meant to be before any of us.

 From the day we brought a tiny Evan home from the hospital, you accepted him into your pack as if he’d always been there.
 I like to think that you knew he was a part of me.
 You took on the role of family dog as if it was your second nature.
 You didn’t mind that our adventures weren’t as frequent, you’d happily lay at my feet, keeping eye on your new tiny human.

 A few more years go by & our family grew larger.
 You aren’t so sure about this tiny human, he’s more boisterous than Evan & he pulls your tail & chases you around the house wanting a ‘uddle’.
 But still, you were gentle & patient.
 I could never get over how easily you adjusted.
 We grew together, & we changed together.

 I’ve never understood the saying ‘just a dog’, how does that even make any sense.
 Clearly the people who use that expression have never had the love of a dog.

 You were never just a dog to me.
 Of course, there’ll be other dogs, I can’t not have a dog in my life.
 I’ll even love another dog, but they won’t be you.

 You fixed the pieces of me that were broken, & those pieces will never be replaced.
 They are yours, always.

 It doesn’t hurt as much now, I only smile when I think of you.
-Our days on the beach & how you’d dig in the sand like your life depended on it.
-The truth is, I might have rescued you that day from the kennels, but you saved me old bear, for that I will forever be grateful.
+Our days on the beach & how you’d dig in the sand as your life depended on it.
+The truth is, I might have rescued you that day from the kennels, but you saved me old bear, for that, I will forever be grateful.